yousefissa/Shoe-Raffle-Scripts/readme.md

 # Shoe Raffle Scripts

+### NeedSupply

+You won't get emails unless you win.
+Even entering manually gives you no emails.

 ## Ruvilla script no longer works.

 After we crashed their servers from the amount of requests (sorry @ruvilla).